-- (5) Articles of baggage or goods will not be carried when such articles are likely to endanger the aircraft, persons or property are likely to be damaged by air carriage, are unsuitably packed, or the carriage of which would violate the laws, regulations, or orders of countries or possessions to be flown from, into, or over. - (6) If the weight, size or character renders it unsuitable for carriage on the aircraft, the carrier, prior to departure of the flight, will refuse to carry the passenger's baggage or goods or any part thereof.
-The following articles will be carried only with prior consent of the carrier: - Firearms of any description firearms for sport purposes will be carried as checked baggage provided required entry permits are in the possession of the passenger for the country of destination and provided that such firearms are disassembled or packed in a suitable locked case.
-The provisions of this paragraph do not apply to Officers of the Law traveling in the line of duty and carrying legally prescribed sidearms or other similar weapons. - (7) The carrier will accept wheelchairs, walkers, motorized scooters (as long as non wet cell battery-powered) and mobility equipment at no additional charge.
+- (4) Articles of baggage or goods will not be carried when such articles are likely to endanger the aircraft, persons or property are likely to be damaged by air carriage, are unsuitably packed or the carriage of which would violate the laws, regulations or orders of countries or possessions to be flown from, into or over. - (5) If the weight, size or character renders it unsuitable for carriage on the aircraft, the carrier, prior to departure of the flight, will refuse to carry the passenger's baggage or goods or any part thereof.
+The following articles will be carried only with prior consent of the carrier:

+Firearms of any description - firearms for sport purposes will be carried as checked baggage provided required entry permits are in the possession of the passenger for the country of destination and provided that such firearms are disassembled or packed in a suitable locked case.
+The provisions of this paragraph do not apply to Officers of the Law traveling in the line of duty and carrying legally prescribed sidearms or other similar weapons.

+- (6) The carrier will accept wheelchairs, walkers, motorized scooters and mobility equipment at no additional charge.
 Dry and gel cell batteries will be accepted providing they are secured in an approved battery container.
-The carrier will not accept wet cell batteries for safety reasons. - (8) With the exception of Service Animals and pets, live animals are not accepted on flights except in accordance with Rule 11A of this Tariff.
+The carrier will not accept wet cell batteries for safety reasons. - (7) Hazardous material as defined by Transport Canada will not be accepted for carriage.
+Hazardous materials include, but are not limited to, flammable gasses, liquids and solid material, compressed gasses, explosives, poison, corrosives, oxidizing agents, radio active material, etiologic agents and magnetized material.
+Medical oxygen will not be allowed on board the aircraft.